Dear Dr. Civitelli,

 1. First, choose a focus.
 Job hunting without a focus is ten times more difficult and 1/10 as effective.
 Think about your natural strengths, interests, values, and personality.
 In your life, what skills have people noticed and given you compliments about?
 These tend to be things that feel so effortless to you, you take them for granted and think everyone can do them, but in reality, we are all good at different things.

 What work-related activities most appeal to you?
 Organization?
 Customer service?
 Writing?
 Research?
 Persuading people?
 Analysis?
 Working with numbers?
 Something else?
 A career counselor can help you to figure this out if you don’t already know, plus career counselors can also teach you how to network and they provide emotional support when you are discouraged about your job search in general.
 In the Seattle area, face-to-face career counseling is available at the Center for Career Connections at Bellevue Community College and the Centerpoint Institute for Life and Career Renewal.
-Many career consultants and coaches (like me) who are located outside of Seattle also work with Seattle clients via Skype or telephone.
+Many career consultants and coaches (like me) who are located outside of Seattle also work with Seattle clients via telephone or email.

 2. Second, get involved with professionally oriented activities that allow you to become acquainted with people who can serve as references for you and who will say that you are brilliant at whatever focus you identified above.
 This can be volunteer work with non-profits or temporary jobs, both of which are easier to land than full-time jobs with advancement potential.
 Think of these activities as an investment in your future as they aren’t the final destination.
 In addition to building your network, these are also resume-building activities that can dramatically change how your resume looks in just a few months.
 To find volunteer positions, you can use a site like VolunteerMatch.org or just contact Seattle nonprofit organizations directly.